 To make sure that you get plenty of individual attention and can have your questions answered, numbers will be limited to a maximum of six people on each of these courses.
 The day will involve some short walks over rough moorland and sometimes quite steep ground, so while it will not be strenuous, it is not suitable for people who have mobility problems.
 Stout footwear with good grip is strongly advised, as is appropriate outdoor clothing for the time of year.

-Each course will start at 10.00 am, with time for lunch in a nearby pub or tearoom, or you can bring a packed lunch if you prefer.
+Each course lasts a full day, with time for lunch in a nearby pub or tearoom – or you can bring a packed lunch if you prefer.
 We will be providing a laptop computer so you can check and assess your photos during the day.

 The cost for the day will be £85.00 per person (excluding lunch).

 Please contact us to request a booking form, or if you need any further information.
-You can also see here for details of all our digital photography courses near Sheffield and in the Peak District.
+You can also see here for details of all our other digital photography courses near Sheffield and in the Peak District.